Cinnamon Pavlova with Strawberry Ice-cream

 - 7.Cook the pavlova for 2 hours then turn off the oven and leave to dry out in the oven overnight.

 - 8.Meanwhile, make the ice-cream.
-Spoon three pots of the Nutritious Delicious into a shallow freezer-proof container and freeze for 2-3 hours until firm.
+Spoon three pots of Andros into a shallow freezer-proof container and freeze for 2-3 hours until firm.

 - 9.Spoon the chilled coconut cream into a food processor and whizz for 1-2 minutes until whipped.
-Spoon in the frozen Nutritious Delicious with the strawberry syrup and icing sugar.
+Spoon in the frozen Andros with the strawberry syrup and icing sugar.
 Whizz until smooth.

 - 10.Spoon the strawberry mixture back into the freezer container and freeze for about 2 hours until firm.

-- 11.Serve the pavlova filled with the remaining Nutritious Delicious, scoops of strawberry ice-cream, fresh berries, freeze-dried strawberries and extra strawberry syrup.
+- 11.Serve the pavlova filled with the remaining Andros, scoops of strawberry ice-cream, fresh berries, freeze-dried strawberries and extra strawberry syrup.

 Aquafaba is the liquid from a can of chickpeas in water (not salted water) which makes an excellent alternative to egg whites.
 It does take a lot of whisking, so be patient.